877-497-8031 McIntosh-McGovern.com

 Folk duo Chris McIntosh & Alvin McGovern have been playing, singing, teaching, and mentoring in the greater Chicago area since the early 1980's.
 Folk Alliance Region Midwest (FARM) (FARMfolk.org) said as much when they honored Chris & Alvin with their 2008 Lantern Bearer Recognition award.

 Although they typically perform alone, McIntosh & McGovern ocassionally have a bass player.
 Two of them have been Marilyn Cummins, who they met through the Old Town School of Folk Music, and Ellen Dassow, Alvin's goddaughter.
+They are also members of The Beatleleles (beet′l·lay′lees), a ukulele-centric Beatles cover band.

 As of this writing, if you want to hear Chris McIntosh & Alvin McGovern, you're going to have to find them in concert because they don't have any recordings.
-Otherwise you or your organization can book them.
+And of course you or your organization can book them.
 They are happy to play for large and small groups, and are just as comfortble in a front room setting as they are on a stage.
 Contact them by phone or e-mail them through their website.

-And thank you Doug Henkle for including us in your FolkLib.net list.
+Thank you Doug Henkle for including us in your FolkLib.net list.

 Jeff Krage/for Sun-Times - Jan.
 17, 2010